viggo-gascou/EuroEval/docs/datasets/swedish.md

 (matematik och fysikprovet).

 The original dataset consists of 545 samples, which we filter down to 512 samples.
-We use a 32 / 480 split for training and testing, respectively.
+We use a 32 / 32 / 448 split for training, validation and testing, respectively.

 Here are a few examples from the training split: